-If you're on campus after dark, take advantage of the number of services Security & Traffic Management provide on campus to help keep you safe.
+If you're on campus after dark, take advantage of the number of services Security & Traffic Management provide to help keep you safe:

 The Security app provides you with direct access to a number of security services to help keep you safe.
 You can use Friend Walk to send your location in real-time to a friend or family member so they can watch you as you walk to your destination.
-This app also features a flashlight and alarm, and access to emergency procedures.
+This app also features a flashlight and alarm, security tips and access to emergency procedures.
 Download the app for free from the App Store or Google Play.

 UNSW Security is on call to accompany you from your location on campus to car parks, bus stops and taxi ranks.
 This is a free service.
 Safety escorts are available after hours, including weekends all year round.
 Call 9385 6000 to request or visit one of the Help Points located on campus to request an escort.